adityakalra581/Automated-fuel-stations/README.md

 **NEED**

-- For Client(Fuel stattion Owners) :
+**For Client(Fuel station Owners)** :

-- 1.)
-For collection of data and customer verification it is mandatory.
+- For collection of data and customer verification it is mandatory.

 ## HARDWARE